DDI-TU-Dresden/thonny-wiki/MacOSX.rst

 Requirements
 -------------
 Thonny+Python bundle is supported on OS X 10.9 Mavericks and later.
-On older systems you can `install Python and Thonny separately <MacSeparateInstall>`_.
+On older systems you can `install Python and Thonny separately <MacOSX/SeparateInstall>`_.